hiraksarkar/vcfproj/README.md

 ```

-`vcf_gtf` is a dataframe, that would contain the following columns
+The output `vcf_gtf` is a dataframe, that would contain the following columns
 ```
 [